database-client/document/connection.md

 ## Object Filter

-You can search for objects by pressing ctrl+f, and click the button in the search box to switch from highlight mode to filter mode.
+You can search for objects by pressing ctrl+f.

 ![filter](https://doc.database-client.com/image/minor/filter.gif)